+Flatten Current Schematic (Unfiltered Schematic) In an unfiltered schematic, the command flattens the current schematic, at the current level and all levels below.
+In an RTL view, the result is at the generic logic level.
+In a Technology view, the result is at the technology-cell level.
+See the next table entry for information about flattening a filtered schematic.
+This command does not do the following: • Flatten your entire design (unless the current level is the top level) Open a new view window • Take into account the number of Dissolve Levels defined in the Schematic Options dialog box See Usage Notes for Flattening, on page 418 for tips.

+HDL Analyst Command De scription ------------------------ -----------
-Flatten Current Schematic (Filtered Schematic)

-In a filtered schematic, flattening is a two-step process:

-- Only unhidden transparent instances (including nested ones) are flattened in place, in the context of the entire design.
+Flatten Current Schematic In a filtered schematic, flattening is a two-step process: (Filtered Schematic) • Only unhidden transparent instances (including nested ones) are flattened in place, in the context of the entire design.
 Opaque and hidden hierarchical instances remain hierarchical.
-The effect of this command is that all hollow boxes with pale yellow borders are removed from the schematic, leaving only what was displayed inside them. - The original filtering is restored.
+The effect of this command is that all hollow boxes with pale yellow borders are removed from the schematic, leaving only what was displayed inside them. • The original filtering is restored.
 In an RTL view, the result is at the generic logic level.
 In a Technology view, the result is at the technology-cell level.

-This command does not do the following:

-- Flatten everything inside a transparent instance.
-It only flattens transparent instances and any nested transparent instances they contain. - · Open a new view window. - Take into account the number of Dissolve Levels defined in the Schematic Options dialog box.

-See Usage Notes for Flattening, on page 413 for usage tips.

-Unflatten Current Schematic

-Undoes any flattening operations and returns you to the original schematic, as it was before flattening and any filtering.
+This command does not do the following: • Flatten everything inside a transparent instance.
+It only flattens transparent instances and any nested transparent instances they contain. • Open a new view window. • Take into account the number of Dissolve Levels defined in the Schematic Options dialog box.
+See Usage Notes for Flattening, on page 418 for usage tips.
+Unflatten Current Schematic Undoes any flattening operations and returns you to the original schematic, as it was before flattening and any filtering.
 This command is available only if you have explicitly flattened a hierarchical schematic using HDL Analyst->Flatten Current Schematic, for example.
 It is not available for flattened schematics created directly with the RTL and Technology submenus of the HDL Analyst menu.